 Metal-on-metal resurfacing hip systems are preferred sometimes because they preserve the bone on the femoral side.
 In case of a faulty or failed implant, the reserved bone can be used for a total hip replacement.

-The harmful effects of M2a Hip Implant system is diverse and include:
+The harmful effects of M2a Hip Implant system are diverse and include:

-It is very common complication especially in the younger patients.
+Pain is a common side effect, particularly in the younger patients.
 Almost 20% of patients complain of post-operative pain at the site of implantation.
-It is usually associated with signs of inflammation, redness, tenderness, swelling and warmth.
+It is often associated with signs of inflammation, redness, tenderness, swelling and warmth.

 The deposition of metal debris resulting in increased plasma concentration of metals, results from shaving off metals by friction.
 In a recent study, it was demonstrated that almost all the patients suffer from severe metallosis after 10 year of metal-on-metal implant.